Araxiel/VIC3-dead-money/.github/CONTRIBUTING.md

 Thank you for investing your time in contributing to the project and bring the Fallout Wasteland to Victoria 3!

-This guide will be split into three sections:
+This guide will be split into two sections:
 1. Types of contributions
 2. How to contribute as a Github newcomer